ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 Alternatively, you can create the debug launch configuration and then begin debugging.
 To create a debug launch configuration, right-click on a project and select `Debug As... > Debug Configurations` from the context menu.

-Once created, the configuration prepopulates all the readily inferred values.
 Click `Choose...` next to the project textbox, and select the project you wish to debug if it isn’t already populated.
 After that, connect a board, and the project is ready to debug.
 The Mbed Debug launch configuration prepopulates the PyOCD GDB server and the GDB client to locations to the internal Mbed Studio tools.
 Select the Debug button in the lower right portion of the window to start debugging.

 Mbed Studio automatically switches into the Mbed Debug perspective when debugging with the Mbed Debug launch configuration.
 The project also breakes on a default break point.
-The resulting workspace looks like the image below.

 ##### Advanced debugging